-Grab some comfy walking shoes and get ready to explore a host of locations, landscapes and lifestyles during the Chilterns Walking Festival!
-The Spring festival is now over - thank you so much to everyone who supported the first ever Chilterns Walking Festival.
-The Chilterns Conservation Board was delighted to offer a fantastic programme of hikes, guided tours and special events across The Chilterns Area of Outstanding Natural Beauty.
+Get ready to explore a host of locations, landscapes and lifestyles during the second Chilterns Walking Festival!
+We have over 70 events on offer, a mixture of hikes, guided tours and special events right across The Chilterns Area of Outstanding Natural Beauty.

 The Chilterns has excellent rail, road and bus links, served by four main rail lines, the River Thames and the London Underground, with a journey time of less than an hour from London.
 Visit our Market Towns section for directions to each location.

 The Chilterns has lots of special places to stay, find out more about our Market Towns and rural surrounds.
 Why not make a short break out of it, and stay in the area?

 Last year 300 people walked, wheeled or pushed their way round the five mile routes.
 This year there are 5 walks on offer at five different locations.
 Walk the MS Mile helps to raise awareness of MS and the support available at the Chilterns MS Centre in Wendover.